poudel-bibek/AI-Assignments/instructions.md

   - Submit the video link to respective assignment folder in e-learn/ canvas
   - Before you submit the link, make sure it works

+- Solutions to each assignments will be available after class